simonwiles/palladio-webcomponents/README.md

 If you meet with difficulties, please get in touch (see [Getting Help](#getting-help) below).
 Likewise if you are able to successfully use these components please let us know -- we’d be delighted to know that they are useful, and what your experience is like.
 We’d also love to see what you’re building!

+You can get updates on new releases by subscribing to ”watch“ this GitHub repo -- and please “star” this repo to increase its visibility!

 ## Getting Help

 If you encounter bugs or have feature requests, please use [the GitHub Issue Tracker](https://github.com/simonwiles/palladio-webcomponents/issues), and if you have general questions or requests for help, please use [the GitHub Discussions forum](https://github.com/simonwiles/palladio-webcomponents/discussions).